-So, this works the validation.
+So, this works for the validation.
 Now, I will try to login with the correct email and password.

 We have copied out the recovery code from the two-factor authentication.
 That’s why, we will choose the option to authenticate by the recovery code.

-Now, I will paste one of the recovery code from the list.
+Now, I will paste one of the recovery codes from the list.
 The most important thing to be noticed is that the recovery code will be used once.
 This means a single recovery code cannot be used twice for authentication.

 As a result, I have logged in successfully and redirected again to the dashboard.

 Create and Manage a Team in Laravel 8 Jetstream

 Jetstream provides the feature to create and manage the team.
 By default, there is a team that will be created by your name.
 So, here a team name is Umesh’s Team.
 Also, you can create a new team.

 After clicking on Create New Team, you will have a new screen.
 Enter the team name and click on the Create button.

 I have created a new team named Programming Fields.

 You can add someone else to your team as well.
 To add someone to your team and to manage the team settings, click on Team Settings.